AY2021S1-CS2103T-W16-3/tp/docs/UserGuide.md

 * `INDEX` allows you to choose which expense to edit by specifying its position in the currently displayed expenses list.
 * `TITLE`, `AMOUNT`, `DATE` and `CATEGORY` allow you to specify the expense information to update.
 None of them are mandatory, but at least one must be specified.
+  If any `CATEGORY` is specified, it will replace all the existing categories of the expense.
-  For parameters that have been omitted, the value will remain unchanged.
+  For parameters that have been omitted, their values will remain unchanged.

 > :bulb: &nbsp; To remove all categories from an expense, simply use `c/` with no category name following it.